Find Cheap Auto Insurance Quotes in Your Area

 - A 10% short rate applied to a cancellation of a 6-month policy four months after initiation would be 10% of the remaining 2-month premium.

-Some insurers may also let you avoid paying the cancellation fee if you wait to cancel until the date your policy is set to expire.
+Some insurers let you avoid the cancellation fee if you wait to cancel until the date your policy is set to expire.

-Most car insurance policies allow policyholders to terminate coverage at any time.
+Yes, most car insurance policies allow policyholders to terminate coverage at any time.
 Cancellation typically requires a signed form or written notice of cancellation that includes the desired end date of the policy.
-You may have to pay a cancellation fee as well.
+You may have to pay a cancellation fee as well in rare cases.

-Be sure, however, to notify your insurer of cancellation, as nonpayment can incur additional costs.
+Be sure to notify your insurer of the cancellation, since nonpayment can result in additional costs.

 Reasons to change car insurance policies or providers

-It's still always a good idea to shop around for a quote, as rates vary drastically across insurers, and you may be able to find a better rate without having to change your coverage.
+It's always a good idea to shop around for cheap car insurance, since you may be able to find a better rate without having to change your coverage.